-We have all heard the old saying “one size fits all” but when it comes to professional bios, this is not the case.
+We have all heard the old saying, “one size fits all,” but when it comes to professional bios, this is not the case.
 Busy professionals wear many hats.
 Some are running companies while serving on boards of non-profits.
 Others are juggling the operations of their organization while traveling for public speaking engagements or presenting workshops.
-Most (if not all) of these roles call for having a polished short bio.
+Most (if not all) of these roles require a polished short bio.

 We live in a fast-paced culture, and people crave succinct information.
 Equally important as brevity, however, is specificity and individuality.
 Bios that make an impact are ones written with the audience in mind.
 They consider what readers care about the most.
 Examples include addressing what makes the subject different from his or her peers and how the subject’s experience can help the audience.

 For example, if you own a luxury real estate firm, prospects are probably going to care more about your depth of knowledge of exclusive communities more than they care about where you went to college.
 Both are important, but the order in which they appear is critical to getting the right message across quickly.
 Prospects will want to know about your negotiation skills on high-net-worth deals.
 They’ll want to feel confident in your accessibility (can they reach you on a Sunday?) and other customer-service-related issues.
 And they want to get this info before they read about any obscure, industry-related awards you won.
 These are just a few things to keep in mind.
 Hiring a professional writer to help you craft an exceptional bio is something to consider if you don’t have the time or skill to do it yourself.

 Below are three reasons why business leaders need a professional bio: